But, Which Mountain Do I Ski?

-Congratulations —you’ve arrived in Aspen Snowmass, the sun is shining and there’s fresh snow on the slopes.
-But wait, there’s four separate mountains to choose from here — how do I know where to schuss first?
+You’ve arrived in Aspen Snowmass, welcome.
+The sun is shining and there’s fresh snow on the slopes.
+But wait, there’s four separate mountains to choose from here—how do I know where to schuss first?

 Indeed, each of the four ski areas at Aspen Snowmass has its own distinct personality.
 If time and ability allow, definitely sample them all (a single lift ticket covers all four).
-But, totaling more than 5,300 acres across the four mountain, that’s a lot of ground to cover, so here’s a bit of guidance to help you distinguish the flavor of each.
-And remember, figuring out which mountain to ride is a good problem to have.
+But, with more than 5,500 acres of skiable terrainacross the Aspen Mountain, Buttermilk, Aspen Highlands, and Snowmass, there’s a lot of ground to cover, so here’s a bit of guidance to help you distinguish the flavor of each.
+And remember, while it’s hard to decide where to spend your day, there’s no wrong answer.

 Where it all began in a sleepy post-war town in 1946, Aspen Mountain is the skier’s classic.
 Its runs were designed and cut by the men who served in the US Army’s 10 Mountain Division, as well as some of Europe’s best mountaineers and skiers.
 Aspen Mountain — sometimes called Ajax — gained fame hosting national and international ski races in the ’50s and ’60s, and to this day you can channel your inner Ingemar Stenmark (or, more appropriately today, Mikaela Shiffrin) on the perfect groomed intermediate pitches on the west side, off of the 1A (Shadow Mountain) and Ruthie’s chairlifts.